Tagua Holder with Peru Palo Santo Sticks

 The perfect beautiful vegan, eco-conscious addition to your home.

--Hold the stick tilting down over a flame for about 30 seconds to a minute; you can use a lighter, match or even a candle.
+Hold the stick tilting down over a flame for about 30 seconds to a minute; you can use a lighter, match, or even a candle.
 The more resin, the longer you’ll need to let it burn to ignite it properly as the resins burn off.
-Highly resinous sticks may drip, what may appear as an oil, from the wood as you light it.
+Highly resinous sticks may drip, what may appear as oil, from the wood as you light it.
 This does not mean it is dipped in oil; these are the natural resins inherent in the wood itself.